-It is important to understand the legal ramifications of your child turning 18 in Arizona and New Mexico.
+It is important to understand the legal ramifications of your child turning 18 in Arizona.
 Most likely, if you have an 18 year old, you might be asking yourself, “Where has the time gone?”
 It may seem like just the other day you were walking your daughter or son into kindergarten class for the first day of school; helping parallel park before taking the test for the first driver’s license; or taking pictures before heading off for the first prom.

 Watching our children or our grandchildren grow and mature into adulthood brings many joyous and oftentimes tearful memories for us to cherish.
 My husband and I have four children – 2 in junior high and 2 in high school.
 Recently, I had the wonderful opportunity of taking my 16-year-old son to the motor vehicle department’s parking lot in the evening hours to practice parking.
 What an experience!

 As parents or guardians we have the responsibility to take care of and make decisions for our children.
 We want to ensure that we protect them along the pathway to adulthood.
 A friend recently told me about when her 18-year-old son was injured at a high school basketball game.
 He arrived at the hospital before his mother, and fortunately he was able to communicate with the doctors about his health care.
 When my friend arrived, she had a difficult time getting information about her son’s condition and treatment because he was no longer a minor.

 What happens at the magical age of 18?
 According to Arizona law, an 18-year-old can go to war to defend and protect our country and vote in political elections.
 Also, he or she now has the sole responsibility for making his or her own decisions regarding finances and healthcare.

 As our children have progressed along the pathway to adulthood, we as parents or guardians have made nearly every important decision for them.
 However, when our children reach age 18, Arizona law provides that a parent can no longer make financial or medical decisions as they had previously been doing.